rootisgod/passgo/README.md

 ### File Detection

-PassGo automatically scans for files with:
+PassGo scans for templates in two places:

+- Local directory (same folder as `passgo`): files must:
-- `.yml` or `.yaml` extensions
+  - have `.yml` or `.yaml` extensions, and
-- First line containing exactly `#cloud-config`
+  - have first line exactly `#cloud-config`

+- Optional GitHub repo (configured via `.config`):
+  - all `.yml`/`.yaml` files are listed (no header requirement)

 If no cloud-init files are found, the dropdown will only show "None" for standard VM creation.

+### Logging

+PassGo writes a log file to `~/.passgo/passgo.log` with entries for:
+- Startup
+- Reading `.config`
+- Repo cloning and number of templates found
+- Multipass command executions and any errors
+- Cleanup of temporary directories

 ## Installation